andrewbranch/blog/content/posts/2023-11-14_Is_NodeNext_Right_For_Libraries_That_Dont_Target_NodeJS.md

 I _mostly_ agree with Matt, and his advice earlier in the thread more or less matches what I published in TypeScript’s [Choosing Compiler Options](https://www.typescriptlang.org/docs/handbook/modules/guides/choosing-compiler-options.html#im-writing-a-library) guide for modules.

 It’s worth unpacking some of the nuances here.
 Something important about Tim’s position, and about how `tsc` works, is lost to the Twitter shorthand in Matt’s characterization above. `moduleResolution` doesn’t affect `tsc`’s emit, so producing two different outputs toggling that option alone would do nothing for consumers.
-But as Matt and Tim both know, it’s not possible to toggle _just_ `moduleResolution` between `bundler` and `nodenext`, because each of these enforce a corresponding `module` option, which _does_ affect emit:
+But as Matt and Tim both know, it’s not possible to toggle _just_ `moduleResolution` between `bundler` and `nodenext`, because each of these enforces a corresponding `module` option, which _does_ affect emit:

 - `moduleResolution: bundler` requires `module: esnext`
 - `moduleResolution: nodenext` requires `module: nodenext`